Children's Programs at General Assembly

 All children are welcome to attend GA events with their parents or guardians.
 Children who have not yet entered high school (or its equivalent) are welcome to attend GA events with their parents or guardians at no cost, but are still required to register.

 For parents who need child care, two Children's Programs are available.
 Advance registration is required and space is limited.
-Children's Programs registration will be available March 1 - May 23.
+Space is limited.

 Child Care Program